danchoi/soywiki/README.markdown

 Aside from WikiWords, SoyWiki uses no markup system whatsoever.
 You can write your content in whatever markup system you want, or no markup system at all.
 It's all plain text to SoyWiki.
-The HTML export feature just wraps your content in &lt;pre&gt; tags, so no markup system is really necessary.
+The HTML export feature just wraps your content in &lt;pre&gt; tags after turning your WikiWords into hyperlinks, so no markup system is really necessary.

 In the future, the HTML export feature may let you specify a markup system for rendering your content.
 Another possible feature is a Sinatra